emitclever/HaZoneDB-Tap/README.md

 # HaZoneDB-Tap Custom Integration for Home Assistant
 It is an atempt to play with custom_integration still in infancy ... there are maybe other solutions more advanced, I just wanted to pull out from zoneminder database for home assistant
 A lightweight Home Assistant integration that reads event counts and last-start datetimes straight from your ZoneMinder MariaDB.
-Perfect for dashboards and automations.
+The ideea is to simply connect to zm data base and gets for a period of time the latest activity and not using the zm Api.

 <img width="506" height="507" alt="image" src="https://github.com/user-attachments/assets/de21b221-5526-4ef9-a223-03713b0ae2c3" />